haircommander/enhancements-1/keps/sig-node/4265-proc-mount/README.md

 - `--oci-worker-no-process-sandbox` like in [BuildKit](https://github.com/moby/buildkit/blob/v0.12.2/examples/kubernetes/job.rootless.yaml#L31)
     - Not broadly supported with other container runtimes/builders.
 - Update the kernel to allow mounting a new procfs with masks.
+    - Proposed, but [denied](https://patchwork.kernel.org/project/linux-fsdevel/patch/20180404115311.725-1-alban@kinvolk.io/) in the kernel
+- Adopt a similar approach to LXD where `/proc` and `/sys` are mounted to different locations within the container, instead of masked.

 ## Infrastructure Needed (Optional)